 The Denver Sandwich candy bar was short-lived and made on the model of the candy bars as a meal model that was popular during the time that Snickers first came on the market.
 Candy bars in the place of a meal were an offshoot of the Great Depression-era when food sources were scarce and people were trying to figure out the right ways to get easy snacks or meals into the hands of workers and kids.
 The idea that a candy bar could be a meal seems laughable now, but once upon a time, this was a logical consideration that was thought to be the perfect solution to food scarcity.

 Please leave a review or any memories of this snack in the comments at the bottom of this page.
 Thank you!

 The lack of portable food was also a struggle during the early years of candy bar popularity and the right of the sugar lobby made the creation of these kinds of candy bars inevitable and attractive.
 As recent years have seen the size of candy bars trending ever smaller in size, the original candy bars that were made for this need were made bigger and bigger for years.

-If you have never tried this candy, you might not be able to now since it has been discontinued, but there are some equivalent concepts that are on the market today.
+If you have never tried the Denver Sandwich candy bar, you might not be able to now since it has been discontinued, but there are some equivalent concepts that are on the market today.
 The classic peanuts and chocolate bar still has its audience and you can find many bars that will suit this need.